ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak4631/datasheet.md

 The RAK4631 WisBlock Core module is a RAK4630 stamp module with an expansion PCB and connectors compatible with the RAK5005-O baseboard.
 It allows an easy way to access to the pins of the RAK4630 module in order to simplify development and testing processes.

 The module itself comprises a RAK4630 as its main component.
-The RAK4630 is a combination of an nRF52840 MCU and an SX1262 LoRa chip, it features ultra-low power consumption of 2.0 uA during sleep mode, high LoRa output power up to 22 dBm during a transmission mode, and the BLE interface with output power up to 4 dBm.
+The RAK4630 is a combination of an nRF52840 MCU and an SX1262 LoRa chip, it features ultra-low power consumption of 2.0&nbsp;uA during sleep mode, high LoRa output power up to 22&nbsp;dBm during a transmission mode, and the BLE interface with output power up to 4&nbsp;dBm.

 The module complies with LoRaWAN 1.0.2 protocols, it also supports LoRa point-to-point communication.